uprisingweb/webserver-index/README.md

 # webserver-index
-Index.php which lists all directories and files at the root of the server like easyphp ou wamp do.
+Index.php which lists all directories and files at the root of the server like easyphp or wamp do.

 Can be useful for developing a web server.